Del Monte Corporation

 Cash vs Debt

-The company holds $66.3M in cash, though total debt stands at $628.9M.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-Free cash flow is running at -$48.0M, which bears watching.
-Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
+On the balance sheet, FDP has $66.3M in cash with $628.9M in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
+The company is burning cash, with free cash flow at -$48.0M.
+This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 ROE of 3.6% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 3.3% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $4.44B (2022) to $4.32B (2025).